Release Date: June 29, 2018 (North America)

-Psychedelica of the Ashen Hawk holds true to its testimonials of a very engaging gameplay with a plot setting that’s intriguingly rather different compared to its prequel (Psychedelica of the Black Butterfly).
-With the game’s time period set to a Post-renaissance age, the story revolves around the ever famous “witch-hunt” phenomenon that was commonly popular in Early Modern History.
+Psychedelica of the Ashen Hawk conveys the setting of an alluring ‘post-renaissance age’ with a story revolving around the ever famous “witch-hunt” phenomenon that was commonly popular in Early Modern History.

 As part of the Psychedelica series where a melancholic finish is a known signature, do not expect to have ten folds of happy endings in this game.

 “In a town ruled by opposing clans and overshadowed by superstition and legend,